 06 of 10

 The feather reed grasses are among the most adaptable and popular ornamental grasses for gardens.
-'Karl Foerster' has wonderful, tall flower plumes that create an eye catching focal point when grown in a container.
+"Karl Foerster" has wonderful, tall flower plumes that create an eye-catching focal point when grown in a container.
 Although feather reed grass needs a bit of protection from the hot sun, it can survive winters in containers down to zone 6.
-USDA Hardiness Zones 5 - 9
+It grows in USDA hardiness zones 5 through 9.

 07 of 10

-Sedges are not really grasses but this one is included here because they don't get the notice they deserve.
+Sedges are not really grasses but this one is included here because they do not get the notice they deserve.
 Sedge plants can get lost in a crowded garden, but grown in containers, their bronze tinged leaves gleam in the sun while the narrow blades pick up the slightest breeze.
-USDA hardiness Zones 6 - 9
+It grows in USDA hardiness zones 6 through 9.

 08 of 10